letsencrypt/cp-cps/CPS.md

 2. DNS Change: Confirming the Applicant’s control over the requested FQDN by confirming the presence of a random value (with at least 128 bits entropy) in a DNS TXT or CAA record for the requested FQDN prefixed with the label '_acme-challenge'.
 (BR Section 3.2.2.4.7)

 3. TLS Using a Random Number: Confirming the Applicant’s control over the requested FQDN by confirming the presence of a random value (with at least 128 bits entropy) within a Certificate on the requested FQDN which is accessible to the CA via TLS over port 443.
 (BR Section 3.2.2.4.10)

+Validation for wildcard domain requests must be completed using the DNS Change method.

 ### 3.2.3 Authentication of individual identity